 The most common sleep disorder of them all is insomnia, which affects a staggering 60 million people nationwide.
 Statistics show that women and senior adults (age 65-plus) are among the most commonly affected.
 So far, no scientific studies have shown why it affects these groups more than any others.

-Sedatives are not just prescribed for sleep, though; people who have anxiety are another group that requires sedatives for healthy functioning The drugs used can vary from benzodiazepines like Xanax, or medications such as Amytal that fall into the barbiturate class of drugs.
+Sedatives are not just prescribed for sleep, though; people who have anxiety are another group that require sedatives for healthy functioning.
+The drugs used can vary from benzodiazepines like Xanax, or medications such as Amytal that fall into the barbiturate class of drugs.

 Anxiety is a disorder that can ruin lives and mentally paralyze the people who have it.
 While the drugs discussed above can have life-changing effects for one person, such as giving them the confidence to leave the house, or something as simple as falling asleep, there is a dark side for people who use sedatives.
 As more of these medications are taken, users can develop a tolerance that requires them more and more to achieve sleep or a sense of normalcy.
 This is when dependence can lead to addiction, which can blossom into something potentially life-altering.